Facelift Quick Look

 Your surgeon will also instruct you on how to prepare for surgery in order to achieve the best result, including guidelines on eating, drinking, and taking certain vitamins and medications.
 Smokers should plan to stop smoking for a minimum of one month before surgery and one month after, as smoking decreases circulation and greatly interferes with proper healing.

 We will give more specific guidelines for gradually resuming your normal activities.
-They’re likely to include these suggestions: avoid strenuous activity, including sex and heavy work, for at least two weeks (walking and mild stretching are fine).
+They’re likely to include these suggestions: avoid strenuous activity, including sex and heavy work, for at least one month (walking and mild stretching are fine).
 Above all, get plenty of rest and allow your body to spend its energy on healing.
-You can start gentle exercise in two weeks but strenuous aerobics or weight lifting should be avoided for a month.

-You will need to take one week off work.
+You will need to take 2 weeks off work.
 Most of our facelift Toronto patients are back at work in about 10 days to two weeks after surgery.
 If you need it, makeup can mask most bruising that remains.

 When a facelift is performed by a qualified Toronto plastic surgeon complications are infrequent and usually minor.
 Still, individuals vary greatly in their anatomy, their physical reactions, and their healing abilities, and the outcome is never completely predictable.